 - Create a vision for the future of digital technologies deployed in support of reducing carbon emissions.

-To this end, the Society is convening a series of conversations and evidence gathering events, involving a range of stakeholders across academia, industry, the third sector and government.
-We will summarise the evidence and make recommendations in a report to be published in Autumn 2020.
+To this end, the Society convened a series of conversations and evidence gathering events, involving a range of stakeholders across academia, industry, the third sector and government.

 To hear more on this topic from members of our Working Group and other experts, take a look at the Society’s blog.